EllaBrands/stanDev/Parameter-Labeling-Specification.md

 **Goal:** Provide labeling functionality for parameters.
 We can then treat parameters with special labels differently in our inference algorithms.

 _Disclaimer_: This is a very rough work in progress.
 It does not detail a concrete (or good) solution.
-Rather, it itemizes the general extensions of current algorithms that cannot currently be implemented.
+Rather, it itemizes the general wishlists of algorithms that cannot currently be implemented.

 ## Motivation for MML